xpepper/tracco/README.md

 ## What is Tracco?
 Tracco is an effort tracker for Trello: the purpose of Tracco is to extract and track estimates and actual efforts out of the cards on your Trello boards.
 All you have to do is add estimates and efforts as comments added on your Trello cards, using a simple conventional format.
-Tracco will extract and store these estimates and actual efforts to let you mine useful key metrics (e.g. estimate errors, remaining efforts, pair programming frequencies, and so on).
+Tracco will extract, store and aggregate these estimates and efforts to let you mine useful key metrics (e.g. estimate errors, remaining efforts, pair programming frequencies, and so on).

 ## Why Tracco?
 [Trello](https://trello.com) is a very good surrogate for a physical team board: it's simple and effective, and it can really help when you have a distributed team.